Best Places to Visit near Osaka Castle

 3. Osaka Tenmangu Shrine

 The Osaka Tenmangu Shrine dates back over 1,000 years.
 The temple has been destroyed a number of times by fire and the current main hall and gate are constructed in 1845.
 Tenmangu shrines are dedicated to Sugawara no Michizane (854 – 903), a politician, scholar, and poet.
-Since his childhood, he was known as a gifted child and he has become a politician who gained influence within the Fujiwara clan dominated imperial court.
-This is why Tenmangu is worshipped for the god of education.
+Since his childhood, he was known as a gifted child and he has become a politician who gained influence within the Fujiwara clan-dominated imperial court.
+This is why Tenmangu is worshipped as the god of education.

-This shrine is often overlooked by tourist as it is tucked away among the big city buildings.
-It is a quiet shrine peaceful and a relaxing place to pray or just to enjoy the plum and cherry flowers blossoming in spring time.
+This shrine is often overlooked by tourists as it is tucked away among the big city buildings.
+It is a quiet shrine peaceful and relaxing place to pray or just to enjoy the plum and cherry flowers blossoming in springtime.
 However, since its’ construction, the temple hosts one of the most famous festivals of Japan: Tenjin Festival (Tenjin Matsuri), one of Japan’s top three festivals.
-Every year it takes place on July 24 and 25.During the festival, as many as 3,000 people dressed in traditional costumes, parade down streets of Osaka and more than 1,000 illuminated boats sail down the river with fireworks in the evening.
+Every year it takes place on July 24 and 25.
+During the festival, as many as 3,000 people dressed in traditional costumes, parade down the streets of Osaka, and more than 1,000 illuminated boats sail down the river with fireworks in the evening.

 Access to Osaka Tenmangu Shrine